zliu41/CIPs/CIP-plutus-modules/README.md

 fewer witnesses, but more importantly it reduces the amount of code which must be loaded from reference UTxOs.

+If a script execution *does* try to use a module which was not provided, it will encounter a run-time type error and fail (unless the module value was `builtin unit`, in which case the script will behave as though the module were provided).

-To take advantage of this possibility, it is necessary, when a transaction is constructed, to *observe* which script arguments are actually used by the script invocations needed to validate the transaction.
+To take advantage of this variation, it is necessary, when a transaction is constructed, to *observe* which script arguments are actually used by the script invocations needed to validate the transaction.
 The transaction balancer runs the scripts anyway, and so